How to Easily Find Information in Your Book of Business

 In proactive mode, you identify the things that come up on a regular basis, either with your entire team or individually for yourself, and you create saved searches to monitor that data.
 Every day, you’ll see those saved searches on your dashboard.

-Identifying What to Monitor
+Identifying What Data to Monitor

-Also, remember: where reports are beneficial in seeing performance over a period of time, saved searches are excellent ways to monitor on a more granular scale—keep tabs, if you will.
+Where reports are beneficial in seeing performance over a period of time, saved searches are excellent ways to monitor on a more granular scale—keep tabs, if you will.

 1. Create and save a search of your groups and/or individuals based on their type and/or status.
 For instance, you could keep a list of your individual and/or group prospects to get a feel for your sales funnel.